 Cuccinelli was criticizing New York Governor Andrew Cuomo for statements he made last week.
 I criticized Cuomo’s statements in a previous post myself.
 Cuomo’s message that extreme conservatives have no place in the state of New York offended many people.
 It was a douchebag thing to say.

-I can’t talk about ALL liberals, and I won’t even talk about the many liberals I’ve had conversations with, read articles by, and listened to in the past.
-I can talk about myself, not as part of “many liberals,” but simply one person.
+I can’t talk about ALL people who are liberal, and I won’t even talk about the many liberal people I’ve had conversations with, read articles by, and listened to in the past.
+I can talk about myself, not as part of “many liberals,” but simply one liberal person.
 My feelings.
 My beliefs.
 My tolerances.
 My intolerances.

 I respect other people’s beliefs, but I expect to have that same respect in return.
 My beliefs shouldn’t take away other people’s choices.
 My beliefs aren’t better than anyone elses, they are simply better for me.
 My beliefs evolve as I learn more, experience more, and grow as a person.